ssrome/100-days-of-code/log.md

 **Today's Progress:** Worked on React projects https://twitter.com/saromsaweb/status/1090023220747661315

 **Thoughts:** Managed to get some time today, though I spent a lot of my time debugging issues

+### Day 62: January 30, 2019

+**Today's Progress:** Working through Data Visualization with D3 from FreeCodeCamp

+**Thoughts:** I have been struggling to get quality time to work on projects so thought it was best to go back to FreeCodeCamp's curriculum until I return home.